walchko/github-blog/source/blog/Robots/INS-Errors/ins-errors.md

 # INS Errors

+12 May 2019

+This is just a quick summary of error an IMU would see and some great tables I found in the reference website below.

 ## Accelerometers

 - Sensitivity of a sensor to x-axis inputs ($S_x$), this is repeated for y and z-axis